-- 1. identify qualified youth and to encourage them to complete high school and enroll in post-secondary education - 2. publicize the availability of student financial assistance at the post-secondary level - 3. encourage persons who have not completed secondary or post secondary education to reenter these programs - 4. encourage students to complete rigorous courses and diplomas; and - 5. prepare students to be ready to be successful in college.
+- 1. identify qualified youth and to encourage them to complete high school and enroll in post-secondary education - 2. prepare students to be successful in college - assist students with college admissions and scholarship applications - 4. publicize the availability of student financial assistance at the post-secondary level - 5. encourage persons who have not completed secondary or

+- post secondary education to reenter and complete programs; and - encourage students to complete rigorous courses and diplomas

-The program, which has been in existence on the island of Hawai'i since 1991, provides academic and personal support to qualified students in grades 6-12 in public intermediate and high schools and adults on the west side of Hawai'i Island.
+The program, which has been in existence on the island of Hawai'i since 1991, provides academic and personal support to 900 students in grades 6-12 in 11 public intermediate and high schools on Hawai'i Island.
 For those seeking admission to college, program services include: career exploration, personal counseling and development, study skills and academic survival, referral for tutorial assistance, college planning, financial aid assistance, academic advising, and cultural/recreational activities.
-Intermediate and high school students who are enrolled in the program meet monthly and participate in a structured curriculum designed to prepare them for post-secondary education.
-Reentry adults meet with program staff on an "as needed" basis.
+Intermediate and high school students who are enrolled in the program meet monthly and participate in a structured curriculum designed to prepare them to enter and to be successful in post-secondary education.

-Additional information regarding the program can be obtained by contacting the Educational Talent Search program, University of Hawai'i Center at West Hawai'i, 81-964 Haleki'i Street, Kealakekua, HI 96750; (808) 322-4860.
+Additional information regarding the program can be obtained by contacting Educational Talent Search, University of Hawai'i Center - West Hawai'i, 81-964 Haleki'i Street #5B, Kealakekua, HI 96750; (808) 322-4860.